 Temperature will also affect the measurement of gas consumption because gasses expand when they warm and contract when they cool.
 This effect will be minimized by keeping the respirometer tubes immersed in water at room temperature.
 Water temperature changes slowly, so the water will minimize temperature fluctuations inside the tubes.

 Obtain the materials for assembling the respirometer apparatus.
 A tank containing water at room temperature will be needed to hold the three respirometer tubes.
-Three large test tubes with stoppers and graduated pipettes will also be needed.
+Two large test tubes with stoppers and graduated pipettes will also be needed.

-Push a small wad of cotton to the bottom of each respirometer tube.
+Push a small wad of cotton to the bottom of each of two respirometer tubes.
 The cotton should occupy approximately 2 cm of space on the bottom of the tube.
 Use a dropper to add 15% KOH solution to the cotton in each tube.
 Use enough KOH to saturate the cotton but not enough to pour out of the test tube.
 Use the same amount of KOH in each tube.
 Be careful not to let KOH come in contact with the sides of the test tube because it will kill the bean seeds.

 Push a small wad of dry cotton on top of the KOH-saturated cotton in each tube.
 This will prevent KOH from coming in contact with the bean seeds and killing them.

 Assemble each apparatus and place the tubes in the water tank.
 Be sure that the rubber stopper is inserted tightly into the test tube.
 The valve in the stopper of each tube should be kept open so that air can move through the stopper and into or out of the tube.
-After the respirometer tube is inserted into the water tank, use a dropper to push a drop of a colored liquid into the tip of each of the graduated pipettes.
-Try to force the marker into the region past the tip where its position can be read using the calibrations on the pipette.

 The valve shown at the right should be open while you add the marker dye.